The-Ultimated-Guide-To-The-Big-4-Accounting-Firms.

 To apply for internships, utilize the on-campus recruiting (OCR) system or visit the respective websites of the organizations.
 Once you secure an internship opportunity, you must truly devote yourself, and ensure that your colleagues recognize you as a valuable addition to their team.
 By excelling in your internship, you increase your working full-time in any of the big four accounting firms.

-The first step in planning to apply for work in the big four firms is to learn about the best way to apply in them.
+The first step in planning to apply for work in the Big Four firms is to learn about the best way to apply to them.
 Different firms have different application procedures.
 Some firms require online screening after you have applied for a job and they have shortlisted you.

 Some firms require you to first submit your resume.
-On the other hand, there are firms that require your resume only during your interviews.
+On the other hand, some firms require your resume only during your interviews.
 So, the point here is to learn the application procedure of the firm that you are applying to.

 Get your Resume Right!